 • Settlement, maturity, and basis are truncated to integers.

-• Other price-related functions:
+• Other price-related functions to PREDISC function:

 • PRICE returns the price per $100 face value of a security that pays periodic interest.